kvedala/heart_bpm/README.md

     ## Developers

-    Developed with ❤️ by Krishna Vedala @kvedala
+    Developed with ❤️ by Krishna Vedala

     ## Contributors

-    Karl Mathuthu @Karlmathuthu
+    Karl Mathuthu